 What is an 'outright possession order'?

-If you have not left once the date given in the possession order has passed your landlord can apply to the court for the bailiffs to evict you.
+Your landlord can apply to the court for the bailiffs to evict you, if you have not left once the date given in the possession order has passed.
 The time it takes varies depending on how busy the court is before the bailiffs come to physically remove you from the property, but you should get a few days' notice.

 What is a 'suspended' or 'postponed' possession order?